elliotaplant/PandaPrint/README.md

         - Reply with "received and link to signup page" message
       - Order not big enough to send
         - Reply with "received" message

+### HTTP
+- Is Signup form
+  - All unique info
+    - Save info to DB
+    - Send browser to "welcome" page
+    - Send welcome SMS to number
+  - Not all unique info
+    - Send back to signup page with error